lizaconst/GrainSegmentation/README.md

-# WC Grain Segmentation in BSE-SEM Images of WC-Co Cemented Carbides
+# WC Grain Segmentation in SEM Images of WC-Co Cemented Carbides

 Automated segmentation and geometric analysis of tungsten carbide (WC) grains in backscattered-electron SEM images of WC-Co cemented carbide